marat-gainullin/winnie/docs/README.md

 * Generating of Es6 code that creates a layout in runtime without dependecies on Winnie.
 * Saving only edited properties if thiers values are not same as default ones.

-## Demo
-There is a demo application with Winnie - [KengaJS Designer Demo](http://kengajs.com/demo/winnie.html)

 ## Run
 To build Winnie from source and run it with your default browser, type the following in your command prompt:
 ```